mpickpt/mana-doc/docs/source/index.rst

 .. option:: --ckptdir <dir>

    Directory to save checkpoint images.
-If not set, will use the working directory by default.
+If not set, will use the current working directory by default.

 .. option:: --restartdir <dir>